MrLately/pi-service-dashboard/README.md

 File Browser, Plex, and Pi-hole.

 During the setup it asks you to select a drive.
-It will WIPE AND FORMAT the drive to ext and mount it as the NAS and Samba Share so you can also mount it from other devices on your network.
+It will WIPE AND FORMAT the drive to ext4 and mount it as the NAS and Samba Share so you can also mount it from other devices on your network.
 This setup assumes you have new drive for nas and dont mind it being wiped.